 Explore Your Campus

-Now that students are back on campus, they can experience everything that New York City has to offer.
+Students can experience everything that New York City has to offer.
 “In the past, our students have visited amazing New York City landmarks and attended sporting events.
 They’ve also enjoyed cultural events, like museum trips and Broadway shows,” explains Mike Palazzo, residence hall assistant director at University Hall.
 “Last but not least, we wrap up the entire Precollege experience with a dinner cruise around Manhattan.
 With over 100 events offered throughout the six-week program, there are plenty of great ways to explore and have fun!”

 Prepare for the Future